College of Engineering

 Learning by Doing

-College of Engineering students will learn to address cyber related issues (e.g., security, internet of things, embedded systems, software protection, network defense, programming, mobility) from the beginning of the freshman year.
-The first-year projects curriculum utilizes a unique hardware platform (mobile electronics kit, computing kit) to provide students hand-on projects in learning the intricacies of engineering and computing that results in an immersive learning environment.
-This curriculum cultivates problem solving and critical thinking skills.
-Students look at problems (typically in the cyberspace domain), design algorithms and propose them as solutions, and analyze them.
+College of Engineering students will learn to address cyber-related issues (e.g., security, internet of things, embedded systems, software protection, network defense, programming, mobility) from the beginning of the freshman year.
+The first-year projects curriculum utilizes a unique hardware platform (mobile electronics kit, computing kit) to provide students hands-on projects in learning the intricacies of engineering and computing that results in an immersive learning environment.
+This curriculum cultivates problem-solving and critical thinking skills.
+Students look at problems (typically in the cyberspace domain), design algorithms and propose them as solutions.
+Finally, they analyze them.

 Curricular threads are broad themes or topics that appear in many if not all courses in a degree program.
 These themes will appear to some degree in all three of the HBU College of Engineering programs.
-Curricular threads include Cloud Computing (storage, access, security), Cybersecurity, Mobility (wireless networks, mobile devices, Internet of Things), Data Analytics (Big Data), and Project Management.
+Curricular threads include Cloud Computing (storage, access, security), Cybersecurity, Mobility (wireless networks, mobile devices, Internet of Things), Data Analytics (Big Data, machine learning), and Project Management.

 Professional Learning Experiences